African humid period: Chronology

 Whether the drying happened everywhere at the same time and whether it took place in centuries or millennia is unclear in part due to disagreeing records and has led to controversy, and such a disagreement on timing also exists with respect to the expected vegetation changes.
-Marine cores usually indicate an abrupt change but not without exceptions while pollen data do not, perhaps due to regional and local differences in vegetation.
-Africa is a diverse landscape and groundwater and local vegetation can modify local conditions; groundwater-fed water bodies for example persisted longer than those nourished by rain.
+Marine cores usually indicates an abrupt change but not without exceptions while pollen data do not, perhaps due to regional and local differences in vegetation.
+Africa is a diverse landscape and groundwater and local vegetation can modify local conditions; groundwater-fed water bodies, for example, persisted longer than those nourished by rain.
 The debate on how quickly the Sahara formed goes back to 1849, when the Prussian naturalist Alexander von Humboldt suggested that only a quick drying could form the desert.

-In the 2010s the idea has taken hold that the end of the African humid period occurred from north to south in a stepwise fashion.
-In northeastern Asia, the western Sahara and east Africa the humid period ended within 500 years with a one-step drying 6,000 – 5,000 years ago north of the present-day monsoon belt.
-Farther south, precipitation decrease was more protracted and closer to the equator the AHP ended between 4,000 and 2,500 years ago.
+In the 2010s, the idea has taken hold that the end of the African humid period occurred in a stepwise fashion from north to south.
+In northeastern Asia, the western Sahara and east Africa, the humid period ended within 500 years with a one-step drying 6,000 – 5,000 years ago north of the present-day monsoon belt.
+Farther south, precipitation decrease was more protracted and closer to the equator, the AHP ended between 4,000 and 2,500 years ago.
 In East Africa, pronounced drying occurred between 4,500 and 3,500 years ago, centered on 4,000 years ago; Egypt during the Old Kingdom was still wetter than today.
 A later end in northeast Africa about 4,000 years ago may reflect the different configuration of landmasses and thus monsoon behaviour, while other research has found a westward propagating drying trend.
 An earlier end by 6,100 years ago has also been suggested.

-Some evidence points to a two-phase change in climate with two distinct dry transitions caused by the existence of two different steps of insolation decrease at which climate changes.
+Some evidence points to a two-phase change in climate, with two distinct dry transitions caused by two distinct steps in the decrease in insolation at which climate changes.

-Distinct environmental changes may have occurred in Central Africa, Western Africa and East Africa.
+Distinct environmental changes may have occurred in Central, Western, and Eastern Africa.
 In Asia, an abrupt drying has been noted in numerous Chinese lakes.
 Finally, sometimes the 4.2 kiloyear event – the transition from the Northgrippian to the Meghalayan stage of the Holocene – is considered to be the true end of the AHP, especially in central Africa.

-Increased variability in precipitation may have preceded the end of the AHP; this is commonly observed before a sudden change in climate.
+Increased variability in precipitation may have preceded the end of the AHP; this pattern is commonly observed before a sudden climate change.
 In Gilf Kebir, between 6,300 and 5,200 years ago apparently a winter rainfall regime became established as the AHP ended.
 Later fluctuations in climate that produced brief humid spells also took place, such as moister periods 2,100 years before present in the western Sahel, between 2,200 - 1,500 years ago in Ethiopia and between 500 BCE – 300 CE in Roman Northern Africa and along the Dead Sea.
-By 2,700 years ago the central Sahara had become a desert and remained one until the present-day.
+By 2,700 years ago, the central Sahara had become a desert and remained one until the present day.